lightning/bolts/07-routing-gossip.md

 The checksum of a `channel_update` is the CRC32C checksum as specified in [RFC3720](https://tools.ietf.org/html/rfc3720#appendix-B.4) of this `channel_update` without its `signature` and `timestamp` fields.

-This allows to query for channels within specific blocks.
+This allows querying for channels within specific blocks.

 #### Requirements